McGill-MMA-EnterpriseAnalytics/Airbnb/README.md

 5) Unsupervised learning: A and autoencoder - for practice purpose
 6) Making a user-interface on Python
 7) Using Docker to containerize the model
+8) Use of Gitflow functions - pull requests, merging branches etc

-The dataset that we have used is from: http://insideairbnb.com/get-the-data.html
+The Airbnb dataset that we have used is from: http://insideairbnb.com/get-the-data.html

 Starbucks Data was obtained from: https://www.starbucks.com/store-locator?place=New%20York%2C%20NY%2010001%2C%20USA